outshift-open/hax/CONTRIBUTING.md

   [Wiki](https://github.com/org_name/repo_name/wiki) with up-to-date
   instructions and code samples.
-- Review existing pull requests, and testing patches against real existing applications that use `ActionEngine`.
+- Review existing pull requests, and testing patches against real existing applications that use `HAX Interface`.
 - Write a test, or add a missing test case to an existing test.

-Thanks again for your interest on contributing to `ActionEngine`!
+Thanks again for your interest on contributing to `HAX Interface`!

 :heart: